piotrpasterak/ETL/README.rst

     - transform, data are change into form expected by the destination, usually next "load" step
     - load, the transformed data are loaded into the destination system, typically database.

-This application represent whole process ETL.
+This application represents whole process ETL.

 Application has been crated in Python 3.7.
 Database used in project is mysql.